weaviate/weaviate-io/developers/weaviate/current/modules/text2vec-transformers.md

 # Introduction

-The `text2vec-transformers` module allows you to use a pre-trained language transformer model as Weaviate vectorization module.
+The `text2vec-transformers` module allows you to use a pre-trained language transformer model as a Weaviate vectorization module.
 Transformer models differ from the Contextionary as they allow you to plug in a pretrained NLP module specific to your use case.
 This means models like `BERT`, `DilstBERT`, `RoBERTa`, `DilstilROBERTa`, etc. can be used out-of-the box with Weaviate.
 Transformer models handle text as sequential data, which is a different learning method than the [text2vec-contextionary](../modules/text2vec-contextionary.html).

-To use transformers with weaviate the `text2vec-transformers` module needs to be enabled.
+To use transformers with Weaviate, the `text2vec-transformers` module needs to be enabled.
 The models are encapsulated in Docker containers.
 This allows for efficient scaling and resource planning.
 Neural-Network-based models run most efficiently on GPU-enabled serves, yet Weaviate is CPU-optimized.
 This separate-container microservice setup allows you to very easily host (and scale) the model independently on GPU-enabled hardware while keeping Weaviate on cheap CPU-only hardware.

 To choose your specific model, you simply need to select the correct Docker container.
 There is a selection of pre-built Docker images available, but you can also build your own with a simple two-line Dockerfile.